rubenerd/rubenerd.com/content/post/2017/afconvert-and-avconv-performance.markdown

 - podcasting
 location: sydney
 ---
-My [Rubénerd Show] podcast episodes are produced with a series of shell scripts to save me time and effort, so I'm always looking for ways to optimise them.
+My [Rubenerd Show] podcast episodes are produced with a series of shell scripts to save me time and effort, so I'm always looking for ways to optimise them.

 Today I learned about Apple's `afconvert` utility.
 The manpage may as well have been written by GNU given its lack of useful info, but "-h" tells you all you need to know.